Distance: 43,3 km

 Step 1

-Take the D106, then an uphill path to the right and reach Villeneuve des Corbières.
-D611 then D205 and follow the Cathare Trail uphill towards La Récaoufa.
-Technical descent (!
-Horses) to Durban.
-Follow the D611 and cross the Berre.
-Go up to the Chamma and the Pausades.
-After the hamlet of La Salce, a succession of tracks.
-Join the Col de Vente Farine pass, which is difficult to access.
-Descend via an old technical mule track to the stream (!
-At the crossing).
-Arrival at Fontjoncouse.
-Rue de la Vignolle then turn left uphill.
-Crossing the scrubland.
-Leave route n ° 6 towards Thézan on the right and continue on n ° 2 towards Coustouge.
-After the Poursan sheepfold, descend the winding track to the D323, then right to Coustouge.
-Go up by a path, cut by the road, to Jonquières.
-After the wash house, take the small road on the left along the reservoir.
-Reach the Serre de La Camp then cross the Soulane stream (!
-Very rugged) to climb little by little on the ridge to the Albas mill.
-Go down a winding track and join the D40.
-Go left, and in Albas take the D106 to Cascastel.
+Take the D106, then a path uphill to the right and reach Villeneuve des Corbières.
+Take the D611 then the D205 and follow the Cathar Trail uphill towards La Récaoufa.
+Technical descent (not suitable for horses!) towards Durban.
+Follow the D611 and cross the Berre River.
+Climb towards Chamma and Les Pausades.
+After the hamlet of La Salce, a series of tracks.
+Reach the Col de Vente Farine, a difficult access.
+Descend via an old, technical mule track to the stream (be careful when crossing).
+Arrive at Fontjoncouse.
+Take Rue de la Vignolle, then turn left uphill.
+Cross through the garrigue.
+Leave route no. 6 towards Thézan on the right and continue on route no. 2 towards Coustouge.
+After the Poursan sheepfold, descend the switchback track to the D323, then turn right to Coustouge.
+Climb via a path, which crosses the road, to Jonquières.
+After the wash house, take the small road on the left alongside the reservoir.
+Continue to the Serre de La Camp, then cross the Soulane stream (very steep!) to gradually climb the ridge to the Albas mill.
+Descend via a winding track and join the D40.
+Turn left, and in Albas take the D106 to Cascastel.

 Be careful, the fire risk is often high, especially in summer, and can lead to flower bed closures.
 Find out before you go consulting the fire risk map for outdoor activities.